In this article, we are going to delve into page builders’ capabilities.

 Elementor has grown incredibly in a relatively short time.

-Reaching over 2 million downloads in a matter of months, which is a testament to the quality of this tool.
+Reaching over 2 million downloads in a very short time is good proof of the quality of this tool.

 Divi and Elementor, Face to Face